-To create a multifunctional traveling exhibition retelling a story of discovery, technology, history, and art through the inspirational chronicles of the Spirit of St. Louis and the team that crafted it in 60 days.
-This project seeks to provide a visually dynamic and newsworthy narrative of the true-to-life discovery of this modern-day treasure uncovered in Sedona, Arizona by Arizona State University alumni, permanent resident, historian, and professionally trained speaker, Nova Hall.
+The original exhibition sought to provide a visually dynamic and newsworthy narrative of the true-to-life discovery of this modern-day treasure uncovered in Sedona, Arizona.
+With Arizona State University alumni, subject experts, and professionally trained speakers